I Was Overserved

 Hotels usually upgrade me to suites these days and this has led to me staying in the GBP4,000 a night Dorchester suites at The Dorchester, redesigned by Alexandra Champalimaud with prints by Prince Charles, and their Oliver Messel suite where Richard Burton and Elizabeth Taylor spent their 1964 honeymoon.
 Four Seasons George V, Four Seasons Baku, Four Seasons New York, Four Seasons Damascus, Four Seasons Beirut, Four Seasons Toronto, Four Seasons Bahrain Bay, Four Seasons Doha, Four Seasons Houston, Four Seasons London at Park Lane, Burj Al Arab in Dubai, Emirates Palace in Abu Dhabi etc have all given me stunning suites.

 I have so many hotel, airline and restaurant stories (eg being thrown out of the George V during the Paris Air Show; lunch on the private 196ft three masted schooner Fleurtje off Bermuda; Whoopi Goldberg sending gifts to my godson after a meeting in Claridge’s in London; helping Mike Tyson work the satellite TV in the Concorde lounge at JFK in New York; the constant sound of glasses smashing at Cristal Room Baccarat in Paris; being shown around the GBP25,000 a night two story Bandar Seri Begawan suite at The Dorchester which has 22-carat gold thread in the carpets and a hairdressing room; seeing the stunning US$45,000 a night Ty Warner suite at the Four Seasons in New York with platinum thread in its curtains etc) that friends have suggested I start recording them publicly and that is what this travel blog is aimed to do.

-I hope you enjoy it but remember, as Margaret Kingsolver said in Animal Dreams:
+I hope you enjoy it but remember, as Barbara Kingsolver said in Animal Dreams: